 ferrite 1.
 Any of a group of nonmetallic, ceramic-like, usually ferromagnetic compounds of ferric oxide with other oxides, especially such a compound characterized by extremely high electrical resistivity and used in computer memory elements, permanent magnets, and various solid-state devices.
 2. Iron that has not combined with carbon, occurring commonly in steel, cast iron, and pig iron below 910°C. [AHD]

 ferrite bead Electronic component.
 A small toroidal shaped part made from a mixture of iron, nickel and zinc oxides used to suppress EMI in audio and other electronic equipment.
 Usually seen on the inputs and outputs of equipment, ferrite beads act electrically like an inductor in series with a resistor.
-For more details see "The Use of Ferrites in EMI Suppression" by Steward.
+For more details see "The Use of Ferrites in EMI Suppression" by Steward, now owned by Laird.

 FET (field-effect transistor) A three-terminal transistor device where the output current flowing between the source and drain terminals is controlled by a variable electric field applied to the gate terminal.
 The gate design determines the type of FET: either JFET (junction FET) or MOSFET (metal-oxide semiconductor FET).
 Each type has two polarities: positive, or p-channel devices, and negative, or n-channel devices.
 In a JFET device the gate forms a true semiconductor junction with the channel, while in a MOSFET device the gate is insulated from the channel by a very thin (typically less than the wavelength of light) layer of glass (silicon dioxide) and the gate is either metal or doped silicon (polysilicon), hence the acronym metal-oxide semiconductor.